bradcerasani/bradcerasani.me/content/writing/tesla-software-problems-in-winter/index.md

 I've driven a Model 3 for two winters now, and generally speaking it's a good cold weather car.
 I live in the [coldest major city in Canada](https://www.tourismwinnipeg.com/winter-experiences), and I do _not_ miss pumping gas in -40°.
 The ability to preheat the car in a closed garage without worrying about fumes is also really nice.

-Tesla has received criticism for frozen door handles and related hardware design that doesn't perform optimally in winter, but in my experience, they have the most room for improvement in software.
+Tesla has received criticism for frozen door handles and other hardware features that don't perform optimally in winter, but in my experience, the area with the most room for improvement is software.

 ## Inaccuracy of range estimates